 For a classic palm with a tropical twist, meet the Bamboo Palm.
 This statement non-toxic houseplant won’t pose a risk to your dog or cat and will lend a staycation feel to your home or apartment.

 Good news: the adorable Bromeliad Pineapple and your fur babies can happily coexist.
 This plant produces one pineapple fruit per plant.
 Although this variety is not grown for edible consumption, it’s still safe to have around your pets.

 The Neon Prayer Plant boasts striking patterned green leaves that are an eye-catching addition to any room.
 Most importantly, these attractive plants are non-toxic to both cats and dogs.

-If you’re a frequent traveler in non-COVID times, the Ponytail Palm is for you.
+If you’re a frequent traveler, the Ponytail Palm is for you.
 This hardy, drought-tolerant plant requires minimal attention and won’t pose a risk to any furry family member who stays behind with the pet-sitter.

 For a slightly more understated prayer plant, opt for the red varietal.
 Like its neon counterpart, the Red Prayer Plant is beautiful, low maintenance, and safe for your fur babies.

-For a beautiful flowering tropical plant, consider the Aechmea Pink.
-This bromeliad boasts distinct light pink blooms that will last six-plus months and won’t pose a health risk to your pets.
+For a beautiful, flowering plant, consider the Bromeliad Aechmea Pink.
+This bromeliad boasts a light pink bloom and won’t pose a health risk to your pets.

 The adorable and pet-friendly Parlor Palm is essentially the handheld version of your favorite palm plant.
 With its lush, full fronds, it’s the perfect addition to any side table, desk, or windowsill.

-These colorful plants feature unique white, pink, and green leaves and will add a vibrant splash of color to your home.
+The colorful Stromanthe Triostar features striking white, pink, and green leaves and will add a vibrant splash of color to your home.
 Best of all, this plant is non-toxic to pets.